 Psychotherapist demystifying trauma recovery with compassionate, accessible content for survivors navigating their healing journey.

-Licensed therapist and author of "Try Softer," bringing a compassionate, body-aware approach to healing and wholeness.
+Licensed therapist and author of Try Softer, bringing a body-aware, compassionate approach to healing and wholeness in Christ.

 Christian psychologist helping people heal their past, reclaim their identity, and live with wholeness through psychology and faith.